berkeley-scf/tutorial-dask-future/python-dask.md

 # 5.2.
 Multi-process parallelization via Dask Multiprocessing

-We can more effectively parallelize by using multiple Python processes.
+We can often more effectively parallelize by using multiple Python processes.

 ```
 import dask.multiprocessing